biroj19/hello-world/README.md

 # maven-project

-Yes, it is Simple Maven Project
+added Yes, it is Simple Maven Project

+it is added